Vaping-associated pulmonary injury

-Due to the COVID-19 pandemic, that exceeded 1 million worldwide deaths in October 2020, it is now possible that shared vaping devices spread COVID-19.
-Several organizations, including the Purdue University, and Public Health England (PHE) strongly advises against sharing vapes.

 The CDC has stated that the THC cutting agent vitamin E acetate is very strongly implicated in VAPI, but evidence was not sufficient to rule out a contribution from other chemicals of concern to VAPI as of January 2020.

+Sharing vaping devices can spread COVID-19.
+Several organizations, including Purdue University and Public Health England (PHE), strongly advise against sharing vapes.

+Prevention

+To reduce the risk of EVALI public health agencies such as CDC have recommended several precautionary measures.
+Avoidance of e-cigarette or vaping products containing tetrahydrocannabinol (THC) has been emphasized, particularly those obtained from informal or unregulated sources, which have been strongly linked to EVALI cases.

+Vitamin E acetate, an additive sometimes used in THC vaping liquids, has also been identified as a primary chemical of concern due to its association with lung injury.

+Health authorities further advise that all vaping products should be purchased from licensed and reputable retailers to minimize the risk of contamination or mislabeling.

+Educational campaigns targeting adolescents and parents have been implemented to raise awareness of the health risks associated with vaping, in an effort to reduce youth initiation.

+In addition, public health experts have advocated for policy measures such as age restrictions and bans on flavored vaping products to help curb youth access and use.

 Signs and symptoms

-Commonly reported symptoms include shortness of breath, cough, fatigue, body aches, dizziness, fever, nausea, vomiting, and diarrhea.
-Additional symptoms may include chest pain, abdominal pain, chills, or weight loss.
+Commonly reported symptoms include shortness of breath, cough, fatigue, body aches, dizziness, fever, nausea, vomiting, diarrhea, weight loss, chest pain, abdominal pain, and chills.
 Symptoms can initially mimic common pulmonary diagnoses like pneumonia, but individuals typically do not respond to antibiotic therapy.
 In some patients, gastrointestinal symptoms can precede respiratory symptoms.
 Individuals typically present for care within a few days to weeks of symptom onset.

 At the time of hospital presentation, the individual is often hypoxic and meets systemic inflammatory response syndrome (SIRS) criteria, including fever.
 Physical exam can reveal rapid heart rate or rapid breathing.
 Auscultation of the lungs tends to be unremarkable, even in patients with severe lung disease.
 In some cases, the affected individuals have progressive respiratory failure, leading to intubation.
 Several affected individuals have needed to be placed in the intensive care unit (ICU) and on mechanical ventilation.
 Time to recovery for hospital discharge has ranged from days to weeks.